SuikaCider/suikacider.github.io/_posts/0 Pronunciation 101/0000-05-27-Phonetics-Biomechanics-of-Pronunciation.md

 ---
-title: 0.11 What sounds are, bio-mechanically
+title: 0.11 Phonetics, or the biomechanics of pronunciation
 date: 0000-06-27 00:00:00 +/-0800
 categories: [0 Start Here, Pronunciation]
 tags: [pronunciation, ipa, consonants, vowels]     # TAG names should always be lowercase